shalomb/shalomb/cv/cv.md

 ### Core Competencies

-- Cloud Solutions Engineering on private and public clouds
+- Solutions Engineering of Traditional and Cloud-Native applications on Private and Public Clouds
-- Practical DevOps expertise to facilitate Continuous Delivery and Engineering Culture
+- Practical DevOps expertise to facilitate Fast Flow and Continuous Delivery
-- Software Engineering (SRE) code-centric approaches to Technical Operations
+- Software Engineering code-centric approaches to Infrastructure and Technical Operations

 ### Professional Experience